 In my 25 years of playing golf, once you learn the short game, the next biggest leap you can make to slash your golf score is to have a reliable and forgiving driver.
 Having a driver you have no confidence in will kill your game before you even tee off.
 That's why I have searched for the best driver for beginners.

 Using one of the best golf drivers for high handicappers, you'll feel that awesome confident feeling.
 It's a feeling we all want - to KNOW where the ball is going.
 To have the ball in play so we can approach the green and start cutting strokes quickly and dramatically.

 I'm a proponent that you can get into the mid teen handicap with nothing more than a fairway wood and hybrid, but if you do want to get some more distance off the tee, make sure you can hit it well at least 6 out of 10 shots before bringing it to the golf course.
 Before that stage, please practice your driver at the driving range.

-The best golf driver for most higher handicap golfers is currently the PING G425 MAX for its forgiveness.
+The best golf driver for most higher handicap golfers is currently the PING G340 MAX for its forgiveness.

-- PING G425 Max driver (most forgiving driver in recent times)
+- PING G430 Max driver (most forgiving driver on the market today)

 - XXIO 12 driver (most expensive but highest quality golf driver)

 - Cleveland Launcher XL Lite driver (best for slower swing speeds)